64bit-polygon/links/README.md

 Since 2018 I've been a software engineer at WeightWatchers.
 Unfortunately the work I've done there has been closed source and so I can't can't share code samples from them.

-In lieu of the code, the first 4 items listed are in-depth descriptions of major projects I've been sole or lead engineer on while at WW.
+In lieu of the code, the first 4 items listed are in-depth descriptions of major projects I've been the sole or lead engineer on while at WW.
 By clicking into them you'll get a more detailed description of each project.

 They are listed from most to least recent.